measure-sh/measure/self-host/postgres/README.md

     - `dbmate new create-sessions_attachments-relation`
     - `dbmate new create-create_team-function`
     - `dbmate new create-create_team_for_user-trigger`
+    - `dbmate new alter-teams-relation` - add a new column
 - When authoring migrations, always prefix the schema name in your objects

 ## Examples